Public Health MPH Accelerated Landing Hero with Page Title

 During their third year, students apply to the accelerated program through the Graduate School at Penn State.

-The MPH degree requires 42 credits, of which 12 can be double-counted.
-Accepted students take some graduate-level courses during the fourth year of their undergraduate program.
+The MPH degree requires 42 credits, of which 12 to 15 credits can be applied to both degrees.
+The double-counted credits are taken during the fourth year of the undergraduate program

 See application details here.